 Battling substance use disorder is not an easy ordeal but it can be done.
 A study shows that 10% of American adults, aged at least 18 years old, are in recovery from alcohol or drug abuse.
 For many, seeking treatment for addiction is key to achieving recovery.
 Whether you entered an Orlando drug rehab or somewhere else, it may have been tough to be away from your loved ones.
 You may have also had to face some challenges while in rehab, but it’s all worth it once you complete your treatment.

 The road to recovery can be a long and bumpy one with its own set of challenges, but it doesn’t mean you can’t have some fun.
+Can addiction be treated successfully?
+Yes, addiction is a treatable disorder.
 It’s okay to feel hesitant to have fun or to celebrate your recovery.
 But you need to remember that celebrating can also bring positivity into your life.
 If you need some ideas on how to celebrate while staying sober, here they are.

 Date of Celebration